ololoepepe/BeQt/README.txt

 Entire module is dedicated to a simple yet powerfull text editor, capable of selecting text by rectangular blocks.

-Important: BeQt does not QtQuick.
+Important: BeQt does not deal with QtQuick.

 ==============================================================================
  Dependencies